samtayl/project-template-node/README.md

 git branch -M main
 ```

 Create a remote repository.
-GitHub, BitBucket, GitLab are widley used
+GitHub, BitBucket, and GitLab are widley used
 providers, but self-hosting is also available.

 Add your remote to git: